cleverbridge/spike_living_styleguide/README.md

     - maintenance of personal data
     - maintenance of payment data
     - list view of invoices
+- Ownership
+    - how to handle this with the new systems

 # possible solutions
 - Client facing